Uninett/nav/doc/overview.rst

 In 2004, both parties agreed to release NAV to the world under the GPL license, version 2, effectively freeing the software.

-In 2006, UNINETT assumed the main responsibility of maintaining and developing the software further, and is continually doing so on behalf of its customers, the Norwegian universities and university colleges, and research network partners.
+In 2006, Uninett assumed the main responsibility of maintaining and developing the software further, and is continually doing so on behalf of its customers, the Norwegian universities and university colleges, and research network partners.